goFrendiAsgard/zaruba/docs/run-task/run-a-single-task.md

 # 🍺 Run a single task
 <!--endTocHeader-->

-You can run a specific task by knowing it's name.
+You can run a specific task by providing it's name.

 There are two types of task:

-* Builtin task: You can run these tasks from anywhere
+* __Globally available task__: Can be executed from anywhere
-* Project specific task: You should be in project's top level directory in order to execute these tasks.
+* __Project specific task__: Can only be executed from project's top level directory.

-# Run a Builitin Task
+# Run a Globally Available Task

-To execute builtin [core-tasks](../core-tasks/README.md), you can invoke `zaruba please` from anywhere:
+To execute globally available task, you can invoke `zaruba please` from anywhere:

 ```bash
 zaruba please <task-name>